venturafonso/StackOverflow-Demo/readme.md

 ### Short exercise done in Jan 2020 with the following features:
 - **Does a call to the stackoverflow API to get top 10 (by reputation) users and displays them in a table**
-- Implemented using MVVM-C (using closures for communication)
+- Implemented using MVVM-C (using closures)
 - Tapping on a user expands the cell to show follow and block options
 - Following or blocking a user updates the cell immediately.